maylay/postActiv/README.md

 ## Further information

-There are several ways to get more information about GNU social.
+There are several ways to get more information about postActiv.

 * Following us on the Fediverse --
 <https://community.highlandarrow.com/postActiv>

-* psotActiv has a bug tracker for any defects you may find, or ideas for making things better. <https://git.postactiv.com/postActiv/postActiv/issues>
+* postActiv has a bug tracker for any defects you may find, or ideas for making things better. <https://git.postactiv.com/postActiv/postActiv/issues>
 * Patches are welcome, preferrably to our repository on git.postactiv.com.
   <https://git.postactiv.com/postActiv/postActiv/>